tedorellana/learning/SAA-C03.md

 For web-based systems, implementing a canary release involves hosting two versions of your product, controlling the traffic routed to each, and proactively monitoring the health of both.
 For installed products, you can make a new version available to a subset of users.
 Still, you have less control over when they apply the update, so it can take longer to determine whether your changes are ready to be released more widely.

+## Lambda SnapStart ##
+Lambda SnapStart for Java can improve startup performance for latency-sensitive applications by up to 10x at no extra cost, typically with no changes to your function code.
+The largest contributor to startup latency (often referred to as cold start time) is the time that Lambda spends initializing the function, which includes loading the function's code, starting the runtime, and initializing the function code.

+## DNS Validation ##
+The Domain Name System (DNS) is a directory service for resources that are connected to a network.
+Your DNS provider maintains a database containing records that define your domain.
+When you choose DNS validation, ACM provides you with one or more CNAME records that must be added to this database.
+These records contain a unique key-value pair that serves as proof that you control the domain.
+For example, if you request a certificate for the example.com domain with www.example.com as an additional name, ACM creates two CNAME records for you.
+Each record, created specifically for your domain and your account, contains a name and a value.
+The value is an alias that points to an AWS domain that ACM uses to automatically renew your certificate.
+The CNAME records must be added to your DNS database only once.
+ACM automatically renews your certificate as long as the certificate is in use and your CNAME record remains in place.

+Note:
+ - After you create a certificate with email validation, you cannot switch to validating it with DNS.

+## The Instance Scheduler on AWS solution ##
+Automates the starting and stopping of Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.
+This solution helps reduce operational costs by stopping resources that are not in use and starting them when they are needed.

+## Lift and shift ##
+Also known as “rehosting,”
+Is the process of migrating an exact copy of an application or workload, together with its data store and operating system (OS), from IT one environment to another—usually from on-premises to public or private cloud.

+## General Purpose SSD volumes include gp2 and gp3 types ##
+Both:
+- gp2 and gp3 can reach up to 16000 IOPS
+- Offer the same level of durability.
+- Both can reach up to 16000 IOPS

+Differences:
+- Gp2 volumes reach a lower maximum throughput per volume (250 MiB/s)
+- Gp3 volumes (1000 MiB/s).
+- Gp3 offers SSD-performance at a 20% lower cost per GB than gp2 volumes.

+# Routing policies #
+When you create a record, you choose a routing policy, which determines how Amazon Route 53 responds to queries:

+## Simple routing policy ##
+Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+You can use simple routing to create records in a private hosted zone.

+## Failover routing policy ##
+Use when you want to configure active-passive failover.
+You can use failover routing to create records in a private hosted zone.

+## Geolocation routing policy ##
+Use when you want to route traffic based on the location of your users.
+You can use geolocation routing to create records in a private hosted zone.

+## Geoproximity routing policy ##
+Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another location.

+## Latency routing policy ##
+Use when you have resources in multiple AWS Regions and you want to route traffic to the Region that provides the best latency.
+You can use latency routing to create records in a private hosted zone.

+## IP-based routing policy ##
+Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.

+## Multivalue answer routing policy ##
+Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+You can use multivalue answer routing to create records in a private hosted zone.

+## Weighted routing policy ##
+Use to route traffic to multiple resources in proportions that you specify.
+You can use weighted routing to create records in a private hosted zone.

+## spread placement group ##
+Spread level placement groups provide access to distinct hardware, and are therefore suitable for mixing instance types or launching instances over time.
+If you start or launch an instance in a spread placement group and there is insufficient unique hardware to fulfill the request, the request fails.

+## Sticky sessions ##
+Also known as session persistence — is the method that makes it possible for the load balancer to identify requests coming from the same client and to always send those requests to the same server.